 If your hairline recession is due to an immune disorder, your doctor may suggest a drug formulated to suppress overactive immune responses (such as prednisone).

-But they could also advise you to try a medication to reverse or slow hair loss.
-Minoxidil is one of the most popular options: you’ll apply this over-the-counter topical treatment to your scalp and rub it in carefully.
+But they could also advise you to try a medication with hair growth-promoting effects.
+Topical Minoxidil is one of the most popular options: you’ll apply this over-the-counter hair loss treatment to your scalp and rub it in carefully.